domainsofapp/domainsofapp.github.io/_posts/2018-01-04-notable-books.md

 The Proud Highway by Hunter S. Thompson
 Reconstructing Earth by Braden R. Allenby
 Stories of Your Life and Others by Ted Chiang
 Why Does the World Exist? by Jim Holt
+Zorba the Greek by Nikos Kazantzakis